lukaszdaniel/rho/README.md

 ## Notable Known Issues

 * Currently rho doesn't support packages that contain native code that uses the `USE_RINTERNALS` macro.
 This includes Rcpp, rJava, data.table, xts and all the packages that depend on them.
 * Our testing on different platforms is currently very limited.
-We currently test on Ubuntu trusty with gcc 4.9, gcc 5.3, gcc 6.1, clang 3.5, clang 3.6 and clang 3.8, so those should always work.
+We currently test on Ubuntu bionic with gcc 7.4 and clang 7, so those should always work.
 OSX and other linux distros are also supported, but aren't regularly tested.

 ## Rho Discussion Mailing List.